This post may contain affiliate links. Please read my disclosure policy for more details.

-In this recipe, the crispy garlic bread along with the extra virgin olive oil instantly elevate simple, convenient ingredients like jarred juice olives.
+In this recipe, the crispy garlic bread along with the extra virgin olive oil instantly elevate simple, convenient ingredients like jarred olives.

 It’s rustic, garlicky, generous and I’m sure you’ll love the combination of juicy olives, savory parmesan and crispy garlic bread.